 UURAF Award Ceremony

 To recognize exemplary scholarly achievements, monetary prizes will be awarded.
-One first-place award ($100; group presentations of more than 4 people will evenly split $400) will be given in each poster and oral presentation category.
+One first-place award ($100; group presentations of more than 4 people will evenly split $400) will be given in each presentation category.
 (Note: only undergraduate student presenters are eligible for awards.
-Co-authors are not eligible.)
-First-place award recipients, whether in the oral or poster presentation, are eligible to submit their work for consideration for the UURAF Grand Prize, a $500 award.
+Student presenters without RCR training are not eligible.)
+First-place award recipients, whether in an oral, poster, performance, film or exhibit presentation, are eligible to submit their work for consideration for the UURAF Grand Prize, a $500 award.
 All materials submitted for the UURAF Grand Prize must comply with grand prize guidelines.
-The Editorial Board and staff members for the Red Cedar Undergraduate Research Journal (ReCUR) will review submissions.
-A total of two grand prizes ($500 each) will be awarded to one program from the science and engineering categories and one program from the humanities, social sciences, and communication arts and sciences categories.
+Honors College staff members will review submissions.
+A total of two grand prizes ($500 each) will be awarded to one program from the science, engineering, and mathematics related categories and one program from the arts, humanities, and social sciences related categories.
 Group presentations will evenly split the prize money.
 Grand prize recipients will be notified by mid-June.

 2023 Grand Prize Recipients